 Grand Bear Resort is another option for those seeking an all-inclusive place to lay their heads.
 In addition to the restaurant and bar, the resort has an indoor waterpark, mini golf, and cave arcade.
 For big groups, the resort also offers suites, private villas accommodating up to nine guests, and luxury cabins fit for eighteen.
-So grab your vax card and bring your friends (and friends of friends).
+So bring your friends (and friends of friends).

-Regardless of your preferred shelter, the top choice for both the tented and rented crowd is Starved Rock State Park Campgrounds, tucked away south of the park’s canyons.
-Just make sure to book ahead of time as this campground tends to fill up, especially on the weekends.
-If Starved Rock Campground is full, Pleasant Creek Campgrounds is only a 10 minute drive from most trail heads.
+The top choice for the DIY-inclined is Starved Rock State Park Campgrounds, a network of both year-round and seasonal camping clusters tucked away just south of the park’s canyons.
+Reservations start at $25 per night, and be sure to book ahead of time—we’re talking months ahead of time—as they tend to fill up quickly, especially on weekends and holidays.
+If Starved Rock Campground is full, Pleasant Creek Campground is a mere 10 minute drive from most trail heads.
 Equipped with an arcade, tether ball, laundry, and a playground for the kiddos, this rural outpost offers a variety of electric and non-electric tent and RV sites as well as small cabins for rent.